droomelotdegendt/pas-mnm-rse/README.md

 ## Assignment

-The solution for both assignments can be found in the folder 'analysis':
+The solution for both assignments can be found in the folder ‘analysis’:

 -   01_run_assignment_1.R
 -   02_run_assignment_2.R